Overcoming the Fear of Forgetting Your Words on Stage

 4. Practice Active Listening

 Engaging with your audience can improve your recall.
-Listen to their reactions and questions, and use their feedback to guide your next point.
+Active listening helps you connect better with listeners.
+Pay attention to their reactions and questions.
+Use their feedback to guide your next point.
 For instance, if someone asks a question about your topic, respond by connecting it back to your main ideas.

 Rehearsing for Moments of Forgetfulness